 If you do not see the WooCommerce Shortcode field, you probably forgot to set and save your Commerce Platform as WooCommerce (step 1 above).

 When the WooCommerce plugin was installed and activated, the default pages for the commerce platform would likely have been created automatically during the setup wizard.
 The Cart and Checkout pages should be set within WooCommerce » Advanced tab:

 Go to IgnitionDeck » Project settings and select either the Cart URL or the Checkout URL from the drop menu.
 Either option will work and which you choose is dependent on what you expect your supporters’ behaviour on the site; are they likely to support multiple projects at once in which case choose the Cart option, or are they going to support a single project per visit in which case the Checkout option is the faster option for them.

-If your cart or checkout pages are blank, make sure that the shortcode [woocommerce_cart] and [woocommerce_checkout] has been included, respectively.
+If your cart or checkout pages are blank, make sure that the shortcodes [woocommerce_cart] and [woocommerce_checkout] have been included, respectively.

 WooCommerce can not be used for the commerce platform for the IgnitionDeck Enterprise plugin suites.
 In order for the front end project creator feature and the associated payment functionality, IgnitionDeck Enterprise must use the IgnitionDeck Commerce platform.